Traders Argue the Case for Gold’s Long-Term Upside

 Numerous things are being considered, including the launch of a spot bullion exchange that would improve transparency and help enforce purity standards.
 Along with a proposed reduction of the 10% import tax, these measures should eliminate the rampant smuggling of gold in the country.
 One insider says that a dedicated bank for the jewelry industry is also part of the overhaul.

 The measures should improve consumer confidence and increase trust in a nation where purchasing gold is part of its culture.
 Indian gold demand is recovering after slumping to a seven-year low amid political and environmental issues, with an estimated consumption of 650 to 750 tons this year.
 The World Gold Council expects the country’s demand to rise to between 850 and 950 tons, aided by efforts to increase transparency.

 “The gold supply chain should become more transparent and efficient, and the tax reform could boost economic growth, which we see as supporting gold demand,” said the WGC, listing the lower-than-expected revamped gold tax as a supportive factor.

 Bloomberg’s inside information also points to a continuation of the government’s plan to return an estimated 20,000 tons of idle gold held in households and institutions to the financial system.
 The scheme, which saw a slow start due to a lack of incentive, is meant to reduce the nation’s reliance on imports.
-Furthermore, sources say that the government is trying to ensure that each of the country’s refineries operates under international standards of purity, as only 10 of India’s 30-some refineries are certified by the Bureau of Indian Standards.federal reserve, india, interest rate hike
+Furthermore, sources say that the government is trying to ensure that each of the country’s refineries operates under international standards of purity, as only 10 of India’s 30-some refineries are certified by the Bureau of Indian Standards.Featured, federal reserve, india, interest rate hike